codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 ## The Woes and Joys of MCP

 MCP's core strength lies in isolating AI agents from tool definitions, providing flexibility, and enabling interoperability.
-However, MCP is simply a protocol—it doesn't prescribe how to build robust agents.
+However, MCP is simply a protocol, it doesn't prescribe how to build robust agents.
 All concerns about building quality AI applications remain your responsibility, often requiring additional abstractions.

 While major AI players support MCP, servers introduce security considerations, particularly from the client perspective.